Learn more about Barrett’s

 In time, the Barrett’s cells may develop abnormal changes known as dysplasia.
 Over a period of perhaps two to five years, the dysplasia may then progress to low grade, then to high grade dysplasia, and finally to cancer.

-Fortunately, this happens only in about 1-5% of patients with Barrett’s esophagus.
+Fortunately, cancer happens only in about 1-5% of patients with Barrett’s esophagus.

 Cause and Symptoms